Address Autocomplete | What It Is & How to Use It

 A "non-postal" address in the United States is a real street address that is not included in the USPS address database.
 Non-postals include but are not limited to:

 With the growing demand for data quality, Address autocomplete software that relies exclusively on the USPS address database is no longer sufficient.
-The best address validation in the United States starts with a reliable address database (Like the USPS database) and also includes addresses from additional RELIABLE data sources in order to provide a more comprehensive dataset.
-Stay away from autocomplete providers that use crowd-sourcing for address data, as this data type is prone to error.
+The best address validation in the United States starts with a reliable address database and also includes addresses from additional RELIABLE data sources in order to provide a more comprehensive dataset.

-Now that we have discussed 6 things to consider when deciding on an autocomplete service provider, we will cover some of the more popular providers in the market.
+Now that we have discussed 6 things to consider when deciding on the best address autocomplete API provider, we will cover some of the more popular services in the market.
 We will discuss 3 APIs and then give you a comparison summary table: